viernes, 16 de diciembre de 1988

 (Pintura del artista ruso Vladimir Volegov)

-I dreamed you like a summer flower
+I dreamed you as a summer flower,

-wild but full of tenderness;
+wild yet full of tenderness;

-your waist was so delicate
+your waist was so delicate,

-Like a stem tight by my hand.
+like a stem pressed within my hand.

 I found you dominant as the wind,

-small as reality
+small as reality,

-Blushed by a feeling.
+blushing with a feeling.

 You were the flight of a butterfly

-when the sun roasted in his farewells
+when the sun blazed in its farewells,

-behind the golden spikes rendered
+behind the golden ears bowed

-To the brightness of your majestic dance.
+to the brightness of your majestic dance.

-And it was that scent of grass and earth
+And it was that scent of grass and earth,

 as provocative as honey

-and destructive as war.
+and as destructive as war.

-As a whim, my hand ripped you
+On a whim, my hand plucked you,

-and I loved you in a vain way
+and I loved you in a vain way,

 sábado, 6 de agosto de 1988